nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: ProTip about the command:**<br>
+**:information_source: Pro-tip about the command:**<br>

 You may have observed that the attendance tag for the specific date has turned <span style="color:lime">green</span> for Woofie.
-This happens if the date you keyed in is within the past 7 days (inclusive of today)!
+This happens if the date you keyed in is within the past 7 days (inclusive of today).
 Similarly, for the next command, you will observe that the attendance tag has turned <span style="color:red">red</span> to indicate that the pet is absent.

-This can serve as a visual cue for you if you need to recall which pet came in to daycare in the past week.
+This can serve as a visual cue for you if you need to quickly recall, at a glance, which pet attended daycare in the past week.

 </div>

 ### Mark a pet as absent: `absent`

-On other days that the pet is not coming for daycare, you may want to mark a pet as absent.
+On days that a pet is not attending daycare, you may want to mark them as absent.

 Format: `absent INDEX date/dd-MM-yyyy`